acsicuib/YAFS/README.md

 Getting started & your first execution
 --------------------------------------

 To run some folder project you can create a simple bash script, with the following lines (please update the path according with your system) or you can use a python editor such as: Pycharm, Spyder, etc.
+Personally, I recommend you Pycharm since it integrates all the paths.

 ```bash
 export PYTHONPATH=$PYTHONPATH:/<your path>/YAFS/src/:src/examples/Tutorial/